MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-troubleshooting-guide.md

 ### Error: The term 'az' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again

-- **Root cause**: Az CLI is not recognized because the previous PowerShell window was closed and didn't synchronize with the previous syntax on installing Az CLI.
+- **Root cause**: Az CLI is not recognized because the previous PowerShell window was closed and didn't synchronize with the installation of Azure CLI.
 - **Resolution**:
   1. Open a new PowerShell window and navigate to the folder where you stored the Arc Resource Bridge onboarding script.
   1. Execute `.temp\.env\Scripts\Activate.ps1` to install Python venv.